 10.1.1. and ends with

-That’s pretty much the basics of all the options you have available to you when creating access control rules.
-There are some options I didn’t cover, but like always, the are available in the Linux man pages.
+That’s the basics of all the options you have available to you when creating access control rules.
+There are some options I didn’t cover, but like always, they are available in the Linux man pages.

 Let’s look at some examples of how we might use this command.